citp/privacy-policy-historical/d/di/dig/diginomica.com.md

-> *The following text is extracted and transformed from the diginomica.com privacy policy that was archived on 2018-08-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180815095856id_/https%3A//diginomica.com/about/diginomicas-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the diginomica.com privacy policy that was archived on 2019-05-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190526162712id_/https%3A//diginomica.com/about/diginomicas-privacy-policy) for the most accurate reproduction.*

-# Terms and privacy - diginomica
+# Terms and privacy | diginomica

 Welcome to our website.
-If you continue to browse and use this website you are agreeing to comply with and be bound by the following terms and conditions of use, which together with our privacy policy (detailed below) govern diginomica Ltd’s relationship with you in relation to this website.
+If you continue to browse and use this website you are agreeing to comply with and be bound by the following terms and conditions of use, which together with our privacy policy (detailed below) govern diginomica Ltd's relationship with you in relation to this website.

 ## **The use of this website is subject to the following terms of use:**